lsst-dm/dmtn-155/index.rst

 Users will need an account for Community.lsst.org in order to post, but all public content is visible without an account.

-If users have questions about Community.lsst.org, direct them to the Meta_ category, which is primarily about the use of the Community Forum.
+If users have questions about Community.lsst.org, direct them to the Meta_ category.

 .. _Meta: https://community.lsst.org/c/meta/

-Here are some quick links for anticipated FAQs:
+Here are some quick links to Meta topics for anticipated FAQs:

  - subscrbing via RSS_ or email_
  - `using GitHub authentication`_